Civilization VI: Rise and Fall: Development

 On the announcement for the Cree civilization, current Cree Headman Milton Tootoosis criticized the inclusion in the game, stating that they were not approached by Firaxis or 2K Games, and that the inclusion "perpetuates this myth that First Nations had similar values that the colonial culture has, and that is one of conquering other peoples and accessing their land.
 That is totally not in concert with our traditional ways and world view."
 Tootoosis did comment favorably that the promotional material suggests that Poundmaker attempted to bridge peace between the First Nations and settlers, putting the leader in a good light.

 In October 2018, Aspyr confirmed that Rise and Fall would eventually be ported to the iOS edition of the game.

 On July 24, 2019, Aspyr released Civilization VI: Rise and Fall expansion for iOS.

-On September 24 2019, Aspr confirmed that Rise and Fall would be ported along with Gathering Storm to the Nintendo Switch, Microsoft Xbox One and PlayStation 4, due for release November 22 2019.
+On September 24 2019, Aspyr confirmed that Rise and Fall would be ported along with Gathering Storm to the Nintendo Switch, Microsoft Xbox One and PlayStation 4, due for release November 22 2019.